varunsr4/YTVideoDownloader/README.md

 # C-SPAN Videos featuring Trump on YouTube - Scraper & Processor

-This project downloads and processes CSPAN videos from YouTube.com containing appearances of Donald Trump, automatically detecting and extracting segments where his facce appears.
+This project downloads and processes CSPAN videos from YouTube.com containing appearances of Donald Trump, automatically detecting and extracting segments where his face appears.

 ## Project Structure